ktnk-dev/RefrigeratorLauncher/README.md

 # RefrigeratorLauncher
 - This launcher can run Cultivation or _that anime game_, moving or removing `version.dll` file automatically
-- You must put paths to Cultivation or _that anime game_, to game files and version.dll
+- You must put paths to Cultivation, _that anime game_, game files and version.dll

 # Editing `config.cfg`
 **Config file must be in the same folder with app** (`.exe` or `.pyw`)